A New Formula for the Determinant and Bounds on Its Tensor and Waring Ranks: Introduction

 In Section~\ref{sec:main_formula}, we present our main contribution, which is a new formula for the determinant of a matrix (Theorem~\ref{thm:main_formula}).
 As an immediate corollary, we obtain our new field-independent upper bounds on the tensor and Waring ranks of the determinant (Corollary~\ref{cor:tensor_rank}).

 We present two independent proofs of our formula.
 First, we present a combinatorial proof in Section~\ref{sec:comb_proof}.
 This proof has the advantage of being rather mechanical (and thus easy to verify), but the disadvantage of not providing much insight into the formula.
-We provide a graph-theoretic interpretation of this proof in Appendix~\ref{sec:graph_appendix}.
 Second, we present a geometric proof in Section~\ref{sec:geometric} (this section can be read or skipped quite independently of the rest of the paper).
 This proof has the advantage of providing some insight into \emph{why} the formula works and how it was actually found, but is less direct: it is established for all matrices $A$ in a small open ball in the space of $n \times n$ real matrices, which is sufficient to prove equality of the determinant polynomial and the polynomial in Theorem~\ref{thm:main_formula}, thereby proving the result in full generality over arbitrary commutative rings.
 This proof also demonstrates some new axis-aligned polytope tilings of $\mathbb{R}^n$, where the 1-skeleta of the polytopes can be naturally identified with flip graphs for ordered partial partitions.

 In Section~\ref{sec:fields_non_zero_char}, we investigate what our formula says about the tensor rank of the determinant over fields with non-zero characteristic, and we obtain tighter upper bounds than the field-independent one (Corollaries~\ref{cor:tensor_rank_field}, \ref{cor:tensor_rank_field_simple}, and~\ref{cor:tensor_rank_permanent_char2}).
-Finally, in Section~\ref{sec:lower_bound} we (very slightly) improve upon the best known \emph{lower} bound for the tensor rank of the determinant over arbitrary fields (Theorem~\ref{thm:det_rank_lb}), we provide an further improvement for the determinant over finite fields (Theorem~\ref{thm:det_rank_lb_f2}), and we show that the $4 \times 4$ determinant over the field with two elements has tensor rank equal to exactly $12$ (Theorem~\ref{thm:exactly_12}), demonstrating optimality of our formula in this case.
+Finally, in Section~\ref{sec:lower_bound} we (very slightly) improve upon the best known \emph{lower} bound for the tensor rank of the determinant over arbitrary fields (Theorem~\ref{thm:det_rank_lb}), we provide a further improvement for the determinant over finite fields (Theorem~\ref{thm:det_rank_lb_f2}), and we show that the $4 \times 4$ determinant over the field with two elements has tensor rank equal to exactly $12$ (Theorem~\ref{thm:exactly_12}), demonstrating optimality of our formula in this case.